gustaveroussy/EaCoN/README.md

   - Simply download locally any public genome package (by example [BSgenome.Hsapiens.UCSC.hg19](https://bioconductor.org/packages/BSgenome.Hsapiens.UCSC.hg19/))
   - Uncompress it locally (MS Windows users can use [7-zip](https://www.7-zip.org/))
   - Rename the decompressed folder to your genome name
-  - Edit all possible files (DESCRIPTION, NAMESPACE, R/zzz.R, man/package.Rd) to insert all required informations relative to your own genome
+  - Edit all possible files (DESCRIPTION, NAMESPACE, R/zzz.R, man/package.Rd) to insert all required information relative to your own genome
   - Replace the _inst/extdata/single_sequenes.2bit_ file by your genome sequence in the [2bit](http://genome.ucsc.edu/FAQ/FAQformat.html#format7) format (which can be converted to from a regular fasta file thanks to converters developed by the [UCSC](https://genome.ucsc.edu/goldenpath/help/twoBit.html))
   - Re-compress the modified and renamed directory to a .tar.gz (Windows users : 7-zip can do that, too)
   - Install !